 What Is the Glymphatic System and Why Does It Matter?

 One of the most significant discoveries in sleep science is the glymphatic system, a waste-clearance pathway that operates primarily during deep sleep.
-Discovered by Dr. Maiken Nedergaard's team at the University of Rochester Medical Center, this system uses cerebrospinal fluid to flush metabolic waste from the brain2.
+The glymphatic system, also known as the brain's waste-clearance pathway, uses cerebrospinal fluid to flush metabolic waste from the brain2.
+This system was identified by researchers at the University of Rochester Medical Center, in work led by Dr. Maiken Nedergaard.
 As Dr. Nedergaard has explained, "Sleep is the price we have to pay for a clean brain.
 The glymphatic system is almost like a dishwasher - during sleep, it clears away all the waste that accumulates while we're awake."

 This has profound implications for brain aging and cognitive longevity.
 Poor sleep quality or insufficient deep sleep means inadequate waste clearance, potentially accelerating neurodegenerative processes.